tbui1996/captables/README.txt

 	IF INVALID: program will ask user to input a valid file path location again, until they input a correct file path
 - If file path is valid, the program will then ask the user what they would like the output file to be called (i.e test.json)
 - If all done correctly, the file output shall be saved to wherever the user prompted and will have the correct json information

-Key Design Decisions
-I chose to use python because of the Pandas library which includes many functions that make it simpler to do data analysis.
-This library allowed for importing csv files, data aggregation, and outputting json files.
-In terms of my code, I tried my best to follow Bob Martins clean code where functions should be less than 7 lines and that there should not be any comments in the code explaining what my code does.
-If my code is written well enough it should explain itself, thus making comments unnecessary and redundant.

 Assumptions